-increase prices thereby enhancing the incentives for entry by new firms (e.g., see McAfee and McMillan, 1992; Asker and Nocke, 2021).
+The prospect of entry acts as a constraint on incumbents and limits the attainable collusive outcomes since colluding incumbents increase prices enhancing the incentives for entry.
 Similarly, post-entry overlapping ownership (i.e., when ownership links develop after entry) tends to spur entry by softening pricing competition (thereby increasing profits), since a firm decides whether to enter only seeking to maximize its own profit.